baggachipz/dumb-musings/src/blog/posts/the-case-for-rivian.md

   <figcaption>Tesla's stock price as milestones were reached.
 Logarithmic chart to illustrate points.</figcaption>
 </figure>

-As you can see, in the time between the Model 3 was announcement and when it was first delivered to customers, the share price was relatively flat.
+In the time between the Model 3 announcement and when it was first delivered to customers, the share price was relatively flat.
 Nobody was sure if Tesla could accomplish the feat of production scaling.
-But, once deliveries started happening: up, up, and away!
+But, once deliveries started happening... up, up, and away!
 Tesla had proven it could deliver mass produced, desirable vehicles.

 But, it most definitely wasn't a sure thing for Tesla.
 In fact, they [teetered on the edge of bankruptcy](https://www.cnbc.com/2020/11/03/musk-tesla-was-about-a-month-from-bankruptcy-during-model-3-ramp.html) as they ramped production.
 Scaling production is *hard*.
 Tesla had to seek loans and other lifelines along the way; but in the end, they did it and the company and its shareholders were richly rewarded.